Peshmerga: Iraqi Kurdistan

-In Iraq, most of these Peshmerga were led by Mustafa Barzani of the Kurdistan Democratic Party.
-In 1975 the Peshmerga were defeated in the Second Iraqi–Kurdish War.
-Jalal Talabani, a leading member of the KDP, left the same year to revitalize the resistance and founded the Patriotic Union of Kurdistan.
-This event created the baseline for the political discontent between the KDP and PUK that to this day divides Peshmerga forces and much of Kurdish society in Kurdistan.
+In Iraq, most of these Peshmerga fighters continued to be led by Mustafa Barzani and his newly established Kurdistan Democratic Party (KDP).
+The first major war fought by the Peshmerga in Iraqi Kurdistan was the First Iraqi–Kurdish War, lasting from 1961 until 1970, in which Barzani and his forces fought for independence.
+The war resulted in the signing of the Iraqi–Kurdish Autonomy Agreement.
+Kurdish autonomy had failed to be implemented by 1974, which led to the Second Iraqi–Kurdish War in 1975.
+Jalal Talabani, a leading member of the KDP, left the same year to revitalize the resistance and founded the Patriotic Union of Kurdistan (PUK).
+This event created the baseline for the political discontent between the KDP and PUK that divides Peshmerga forces and much of Kurdish society to this day.